Appointments

 Consult with a Doctor online

 We know that you don’t just need medical support during practice hours and that you may need advice at any time of day.
 PATCHs gives you 24-hour access to a wealth of health advice, self-care tips and information on your next steps.
 Plus, you can submit request forms directly to the surgery for review if you need further guidance.
+Please be advised that it may be 2 to 3 working days before your query is reviewed.

 Why use PATCHs?